L. Wayne Gertmenian, PhD

 5. Presentations to faculty at your school discussing teaching innovations and early-stage intellectual contributions.

 Winter 1998.
-Graziadio School of Business and Management, Adjunct Faculty Conference.
+Graziadio Business School, Adjunct Faculty Conference.
 Presentation on "Excellence in Teaching."

 A. Applied Scholarship Contributions